Nedomas/databound-rails/README.md

 ![Databound](https://cloud.githubusercontent.com/assets/1877286/4743542/df89dcec-5a28-11e4-9114-6f383fe269cb.png)

-Exposes ActiveRecord records to the Javascript side.
+Exposes database ORM to the Javascript side.

-This is the **Ruby on Rails** backend part for the ``Databound`` javascript lib.
+Ruby on Rails backend for the Databound javascript lib.
+Supports ActiveRecord and Mongoid

 For more information go to [javascript Databound repo](https://github.com/Nedomas/databound).

 ## Javascript library

-It does something like this out of the box.
+Out of the box it does something like this.

 ```js
   User = new Databound('/users');